ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 ### Recap learning (30 minutes)

+Here's how the team development process is applied with GitHub: [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/).

 1. Demo: cloning, branching, committing a repo from GitHib.
     1. We're going to review the basics of creating a branch and merging using GitHub.
     2. With Git Bash, clone the NameandFavFood repository.